• Skip to primary navigation

 • Elliptic Prime Curve 521 bit (EC_secp521r1)

-Using GoDaddy to Get a SSL Certificate
+Using GoDaddy to Get an SSL Certificate

 Assuming you already created an account and purchased a certificate, go to account.godaddy.com/products, and click on Manage.
-This will show you all details for your SSL certificate for your subdomain.
-Next to this, you will see a box that says “Download Certificate.”
-Select “Apache” as the server type, and download the ZIP file.
+It will show you all the details of the certificate for your subdomain.
+On the box that says Download Certificate select “Apache” as the server type, and download the ZIP file.

 Get SSL Certificate: ZIP file contents

-Zip file contains the three certificates; you will need to provide the appropriate key
+The zip file contains the three certificates; you will need to provide the appropriate key

 IMPORTANT!
 Upon purchasing your SSL certificate, it will give you a private key.
 Please keep this safe and backed up, as you will need this for uploading the new certificate to your subdomain.
 This key will not download in the ZIP file.